microsoft/azure-pipelines-tasks/issue_template.md

 Checkout how to troubleshoot failures and collect debug logs: https://docs.microsoft.com/en-us/vsts/build-release/actions/troubleshooting

 ## Diagnostic Logs
-In order to get more detailed logs you can retrieve diagnostic logs for your build.
+In order to retrieve verbose diagnostic logs go to the build summary page and click the down arrow nexto to the "Queue new build" button then click "Queue new build with diagnostic logs" and press OK on the dialog.
 Visit https://aka.ms/vsts-build-diag-logs for more information.

-Please note that these logs may contain sensitive information so it's best to email them to whoever is helping you directly instead of uploading them here.
+Please provide the following information so we can retrieve these logs:

+Account -
+Build Id -

 ## Environment
 - Server - VSTS or TFS on-premises?